 TigerLaunch is the nation's largest student-run inter-collegiate entrepreneurship competition, put on annually by the Princeton Entrepreneurship Club at Princeton University and with the support of many other student partner entrepreneurship associations across the country.
-Run by students for other students, TigerLaunch is more than just a "business plan competition," bringing together the nation's best and most promising student-founded companies to pitch, network, and grow their startups far past the idea phase in a one of a kind experience unrivaled by any other student entrepreneurship competition in the country.
+We're unique in three ways:

 What are the team requirements?

 Teams must consist of 1-4 undergraduate or graduate students.
-All members of your team must be enrolled in college or on a gap year.
-(This means that if you have an older member on your team, such as a professor or an alumni, that you may not enter the competition.)
+All members of your team must be enrolled in college or be on a gap year.
+This means that if you have an older member on your team, such as a professor or an alumni, that you may not enter the competition.